 - Slide the the leaves up the flower stem before cutting.

-Step 4: Attach the flowers to the wreath.
+Step 4: Attach the flowers to your Spring wreath

-Now it’s time for the flowers.
 I bought two bunches of flowers but decided that I only needed one.
-I had to snip the stems a bit shorter.
+Because the wreath form was hard I had to snip the stems a bit shorter than the photo above.

 - Cut apart and attach a few of the green leaves for more contrast and dimension.

-- If you want more greenery leave the leaves on the stem before attaching.
+- If you want more greenery don’t remove the leaves from the stem before attaching.

 Step 5: Hang and enjoy

-To hang your new DIY spring wreath use a length of the paper twist or ribbon and make a simple slip knot to hang it from a wreath hanger, a handle or even a simple nail.
+Make a simple slip knot to hang it from a wreath hanger or a Command Hook, a handle or even a simple nail.

 LOVE IT!!
 PIN IT!!